When it comes to selling on Amazon, one of the most common questions asked is how often does Amazon FBA pay.

 The long answer, as with most things related to being an Amazon seller, has a little more to it and depends on a variety of factors.

-Master eCommerce with the 99-point Brand Growth Checklist
+Master eCommerce with our 99-point Brand Growth Checklist

-It’s when Amazon distributes all the net revenues owed to you after totalling up sales in Seller Central and deducting various expenses such as referral fees, shipping fees, storage fees, and advertising costs.
+It’s when Amazon distributes all the net revenues owed to you after totaling up sales in Seller Central and deducting various expenses such as referral fees, shipping fees, storage fees, and advertising costs.

 Whilst the actual number varies significantly depending on how much you make on Amazon, the process of how Amazon pay sellers is pretty similar across the board, so let’s explore it a little more.

-The deposit cycle runs once every 14 days but you can opt to manually disburse a once a day deposit – more on that in a minute.
+The deposit cycle runs once every 14 days but you can opt to manually disburse a once-a-day deposit – more on that in a minute.

 The actual payment cycle for an Amazon seller account can be a topic of confusion for a lot of newer sellers.

 The good news is though, once you understand the schedule it will help you plan your cash flow with much more confidence.

 Here is an infographic that breaks down each stage of the Amazon payments timeline:

-Milestone 1: Make A Sale
+Milestone 1: Make a sale

 You’re expecting these funds to be available to you pretty quickly, much like if you were selling on eBay, or through your brand’s own Shopify store.
-There are a few more milestones to come through.

-Milestone 2: Latest Expected Delivery Date
+Milestone 2: Latest expected delivery date

 Your next scheduled payment date may well be June 5th, and you could be forgiven for thinking this is the date your money will land in your business bank account.
-But the next key milestone is the latest estimated delivery date.

 In the above infographic, the example given is June 7th for this milestone.

-Milestone 3: Proceeds Available
+Milestone 3: Proceeds available

 7 days later on 14th June, our funds now move into our available balance, having been previously held in our “account level reserve”.

-Milestone 4: Your Scheduled Payout
+Milestone 4: Your scheduled Amazon seller payout

 In this scenario, your scheduled payment date would be June 19th (14 days after the previous payout of June 5th).